Abhishek1132/games_website/README.md

 # Games Website

-Games Website is website where you can play small and simplistic games made using reactJS.
+A website where you can play small and simplistic games like tic-tac-toe, Minesweeper, 2048, etc made using reactJS.

 ## How to run